 You or someone you know can set up more than one ride at a time for multiple appointments.
 You can schedule rides for future appointments up to 90 days in advance.

 What to expect when you call.
+[CCO Name] has a rides call center staff who can help in your preferred language and in a way that you can understand.
+This help is free.

 The first time you call we will tell you about the program and talk about your ride needs.
 We will ask about your physical ability and if you will need someone to travel with you.

 When you call to schedule a ride, we will ask for: